 10. Self-tapping screws 50 mm, 4 pcs.

-After securing the wooden part of the restraint, you can proceed to attach the iron plate.
-In the center of the plate 200 * 65 mm, an oblong groove should be drilled, 90 mm long and about 1 cm wide.
-The groove should be located at a distance of 60 mm from the edge of the clamping plate.
-Additionally, it is required to drill a hole at a distance of 20 mm from the opposite edge and cut a thread in it for an M8 bolt.
+After securing the wooden part of the holding device, you can begin to attach the iron plate.
+In the center of the 200*65 mm plate, you need to drill an oblong groove, 90 mm long and about 1 cm wide.
+The groove should be located from the edge of the clamping plate at a distance of 60 mm.
+Additionally, you need to drill a hole at a distance of 20 mm from the opposite edge and cut a thread in it for an M8 bolt.
 Then you need to attach the clamping plate to the previously prepared wooden base using this bolt.
-Using another bolt and a suitable washer, it is necessary to fix the clamping plate in the center of the cut groove.
+Using another bolt and a suitable washer, you need to fix the clamping plate in the center of the cut groove.
 The fixation should be clear, but at the same time neat, so as not to damage the surface of the blade.

 • metal square profile 40×40 mm;